 New clean construction methods provide the opportunity to rebuild and expand our transit infrastructure, which we know is crucial to meeting the goals outlined in the Climate Leadership and Community Protection Act, while lowering the embodied carbon it takes to get there.
 We’ll be keeping a close eye on pilot projects such as that on the RFK bridge, which are using innovative methods for carbon sequestration.

 As we await more news about which of these projects will make it in the next the Capital Program, now is the time to unify the MTA network by ensuring OMNY is installed thoughtfully and effectively systemwide.
 Just last week we noticed an OMNY machine installed across the street at Bowling Green.
-We hope that soon, riders will be able to use OMNY when they transfer between the LIRR and Metro-North at Grand Central— and soon, at Penn Station thanks to Penn Access.
+We hope that soon, riders will be able to use OMNY when they transfer between the LIRR and Metro-North at Grand Central— and soon, at Penn Station, thanks to Penn Access.
 Now is the time for thoughtful conversations on how to best implement a rational and equitable fare structure.
 By enabling through-ticketing between railroads and expanding transfer options with OMNY, we can ensure these systems are truly integrated.

 Thank you.